"Fast-paced, challenging, but extremely rewarding."

 After spending 12 weeks and over 536 hours working at one of the fastest-growing tech companies in Canada, I’m left with only one feeling: accomplishment.

 As I complete my second professional internship (co-op) as a commerce student, I am taking some time to reflect on all the learning and growth I’ve experienced over the last few months.
-Working for Redbrick, in particular, has been one of the most challenging experiences I’ve had throughout my undergrad journey.
+Working for Redbrick has been one of the most challenging experiences I’ve had throughout my undergrad journey.

 The learning curve